debugmm/XCryptoRequest/README.md

-# XCryptRequest
+# XCryptoRequest
-XCryptRequest is a AES-CBC  En-Decrypt framework.
+XCryptoRequest is a AES-CBC  En-Decrypt framework.
 And also can extend framework function.